CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### Tiling Scheme

 Tiling schemes specify how each tile in a level will subdivide in the next level.
-A tileset cannot have more than one tileset, however, tiling schemes can be combined by using external tilesets.
+The tiling scheme remains consistent in a tileset, however, tiling schemes can be combined by using external tilesets.

 #### Quadtree